Alan-Rodz/clipboard-injector/README.md

 # Clipboard Injector

-A web tool to explicitly set the clipboard contents.
+A web tool to explicitly set content into the clipboard as Text or HTML

 Inspired by [Clipboard Inspector](https://github.com/evercoder/clipboard-inspector)